ngin102/Guess-It/README.md

 ## Introduction
 “Guess It!” is a game where you need to guess an English word.
 While you make guesses, the website will tell you whether the word is alphabetically before or after the word you guessed.
 “Guess It!” has multiple modes for players to choose from.

+This is the repository for Version 2 of the game (this version of "Guess It!" has an updated look and layout).

 ### Team members
 | Team member  | Email Address       |
 |--------------|---------------------|